ASkauen/ruby-on-rails-install-guide/README.md

 &nbsp;\
 From here, just follow the [Linux guide](#linux).  ***But first:***
-> Make sure you run the commands in the Ubuntu terminal,\
-> and not in Windows command prompt
+> Make sure you run the commands in the Ubuntu terminal, not in Windows command prompt

 In order for copy/paste to work in the WSL terminal, you need to enable it in properties:
-* Right click the title bar of the WSL
+* Right click the title bar of the WSL terminal
 * Click ``Properties``
 * Enable ``Use Ctrl+Shift+C/V as Copy/Paste``